Ghvstcode/90210/Idea.md

 - A user should be able to search for another user and see the users comments, & posts if any.

 Routes
--Create User
+-Create User => Done
 -Login User with email & password
 Login user with twitter
--Create Blogpost
+-Create Blogpost => Done
 -Read blogpost
 -Comment on a blog post
--Edit blogpost
+-Edit blogpost => Done
 -Star a blogpost
 -Search for a blog post
 - search for a user and should get his blogposts & Comments